maximehiez/maxime365/src/content/blog/english/2024-11-20-copilot-fortune-500-use-copilot.md

 ---

 ##### Conclusion
 The adoption of Microsoft 365 Copilot by nearly 70% of Fortune 500 companies demonstrates the significant impact of AI on productivity and innovation.
-By automating tasks, improving collaboration and facilitating access to information, Copilot is transforming the way businesses operate and prepare for the future.
+By automating tasks, improving collaboration and facilitating access to information, Copilot is transforming the way organizations operate and prepare for the future.

 ---